OctopusDeploy/blog/blog/2022-q2/ami-mappings-cloudformation/index.md

 ## Conclusion

 Keeping your CloudFormation templates up-to-date with the latest AMI IDs is a constant challenge.
-It's made more complicated by the fact that every region has unique AMI IDs.
+It's complicated further because every region has unique AMI IDs.

 In this post, you learned how to generate up-to-date mappings with regional AMI IDs to copy and paste into your CloudFormation templates.

+!include <q2-2022-newsletter-cta>

 Happy deployments!